Plus500 Review Switzerland: Is the broker any good? (Updated 2021)

 3.0 ⭐⭐⭐ · 🏆 CFD Trading ·

 At Investing Hero, I aim to provide the best investing platform reviews.
 To support this, some of the providers featured in reviews will generate an affiliate commission which helps pay to run this website.
 However, this doesn’t influence my reviews.
-My opinions are our own.
+My opinions are my own.
 The information provided on Investing Hero is for informational purposes only.
 Please read the disclaimer.
 76.4% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money

 In this post I’m going to be reviewing the online trading platform Plus500.
 They are another established broker founded in Israel who are regulated and licensed to operate in Europe, and serve us folks in Switzerland.